OpenTechSchool/python-data-intro/core/strings.md

 ## Hint

 You will need to start making a list of the names of everyone who has voted so far.
 Each time you see a new name, check if it is already in the list of names.
-Starting with an empty list of names, you can use `list.append(newentry)` to append a new entry to the end.
-Or you can use + like this:
+Starting with an empty list of names, you can use `voterlist.append(newentry)` to append a new entry to the end.

-    list = list + [ newentry ]

-You'll need to apply the same data munging techniques you used to clean up the radish names, so that "Joanne Smith" and "joanne smith" are counted as the same person.
+You'll need to apply the same data munging techniques to clean up people's names, so that "Joanne Smith" and "joanne smith" are counted as the same person.

 ## Solution